 This section provides the location of the certificate for each component.

 Certificates for Service Virtualization components are specified as follows:

 |Management API Endpoint (REST)||

 The certificate is used for the Management API endpoint if you chose the option to enable authentication.
-For details on changing authentication options, see Changing server security settings.
+For details on changing authentication options, see Change SV Server security settings.

 The location of the certificate is specified in the Service Virtualization Server configuration file